- Report a privacy breach

 Annual report to the Commissioner

-Custodians will be required to start tracking privacy breach statistics as of January 1, 2018, and will be required to provide the Commissioner with an annual report of the previous calendar year’s statistics, starting in March 2019.
+By March 1, custodians are required to provide the Commissioner with an annual report of the previous calendar year’s statistics.